Dustyroom/flat-kit-doc/index.md

 The current limitations are:

-* SRP Batcher is not yet supported by the Stylized Surface shaders.
 * Currently VR works in multi-pass mode only.
 We are working on it, it is our prioritised feature to implement.

 ## 8.2.
 URP Installation